-- The content can be accessed 24/7
+- The content can be accessed 24/7.

-- Online bullies can hide behind fake or anonymous accounts
+- Online bullies can hide behind fake or anonymous accounts.

 - Reluctance to participate in social activities with friends

-- Avoidance of school
+- Avoidance of school or school-related activities

-- Dramatic changes in sleep behaviour
+- Dramatic changes in sleeping or eating behaviours

-As a parent there are several courses of action you can take to help put a stop to your child experiencing cyberbullying.
+What can you do to put a stop to cyberbullying?As a parent, there are several courses of action you can take to help put a stop to cyberbullying.

-- Reach out to your child’s school to notify them of the behaviour and ask about their cyber-bullying policy
+- Reach out to your child’s school to notify them of the behaviour and ask about their cyberbullying policy.

 - If the school fails to act, chat to the parents of the bully and calmly explain how this is affecting your child.